Rimini railway station: Current

 As of February 2024, the station is served by regional, fast regional (regionale veloce), InterCity, and high-speed Frecciarossa trains.
 As is typical on the Italian network, trains scheduled at different times of the day call at different combinations or numbers of stations along similar routes, and often terminate at different stations.
 Regional trains calling at Rimini typically run to Pesaro, Ancona, Imola, Bologna Centrale or Ravenna, while fast regional trains typically run to Ancona, Bologna Centrale or Piacenza.
 The InterCity and Frecciarossa trains extend to Lecce and Milano Centrale, or terminate at major stops before those stations, such as Pescara Centrale or Bari Centrale.

 There are infrequent or seasonal direct trains to San Pietro in Casale, Ferrara, Suzzarra, Torino Porta Nuova, Venezia Santa Lucia, and Trieste Centrale.
-There is a daily EuroCity service to München Hautbahnhof, and a seasonal EuroNight service to München.
+There is a daily EuroCity service to München Hauptbahnhof, and a seasonal EuroNight service to München.
 One high-speed Frecciabianca runs to Roma Termini every morning, returning as a non-stop service to Ravenna in the evening; in November 2023, Trenitalia announced that the route would be upgraded to Frecciargento.

 In 2019, the station had an average weekday passenger entry and exit total of 12,085 in July and 9,669 in November for regional and fast regional trains only.